sourcegraph/sourcegraph-open-in-atom/README.md

 - `openInAtom.replacements`: [OPTIONAL] Set to an object that includes pairs of strings, where each key will be replaced by its value in the final url.
 The key can be a string or a RegExp, and the value must be a string.
 For example, using `"openInAtom.replacements": {"(?<=Documents\/)(.*[\\\/])": "sourcegraph-$1"}` will add `sourcegraph-` in front of the string that matches the `(?<=Documents\/)(.*[\\\/])` RegExp pattern, while `"openInAtom.replacements": {"sourcegraph-": ""}` will remove `sourcegraph-` from the final URL.

+- `openInAtom.osPaths`: [OPTIONAL] Object.
+The extension uses the assigned path for the detected Operating System when available.
+If no platform is detected then we will keep using the basePath provided with `openInAtom.basePath`.
+Currently support `"windows"`, `"mac"`, and `"linux"` as keys.

 ## Examples